Marcantoine4581/holbertonschool-simple_shell/README.md

 ### Manpage

 ### Bugs
-For now there are still memory leaks, we are actually working on debugging them.
+For now there are still memory leaks, we are currently working on debugging them.

 ### Authors
 * Marc-Antoine Vannier <[Marcantoine4581](https://github.com/Marcantoine4581)>